-PERS has recently established an employer audit group that will conduct employer-level field audits.
-This group is responsible for identifying errors and compliance issues, as well as, recommending remedial measures with respect to data reported to PERS such as return-towork issues, eligibility, complete reporting, and maximum earnings limit errors.
+PERS' employer audit group conducts audits of member employers to ensure compliance with payroll contribution and reporting requirements.
+This group is responsible for identifying errors and compliance issues, as well as, recommending remedial measures with respect to data reported to PERS such as return-to-work issues, eligibility, complete reporting, and maximum earnings limit errors.
 This group continues to progress toward ensuring that complete and accurate data is reported and that PERS policies and procedures are maintained within the employer/plan relationship.

-Agency Goals, Objectives, Strategies and Measures by Program FY 2021 - 2025
+Agency Goals, Objectives, Strategies and Measures by Program FY 2022 - 2026